-Splurge: Art Nouveau Palace Hotel, sumptuous top-choice within 5 minutes of Wenceslas Square.
+Splurge: Art Nouveau Palace Hotel, a sumptuous top-choice within 5 minutes of Wenceslas Square

 Now, what do you think?
 Did you enjoy our self-guided walking tour of Prague?
 Are there any other stops that we should be adding?
 Share your thoughts with us in the comments below!